pflooky/data-caterer-docs/docs/roadmap/roadmap.md

 - Support for other data sources
     - GCP and Azure related data services, Delta, RabbitMQ, ActiveMQ
 - Metadata discovery for HTTP, JMS
-- API for developers and testers
+- :material-check: API for developers and testers
 - UI for metadata and data generation
 - :material-check: Report for data generated and validation rules
 - Metadata stored in database
 - Integration with existing metadata services (i.e. amundsen, datahub)
 - Data dictionary
-    - Business definitions
+    - Business definitions of fields that can be referenced for metadata across all data sources
 - :material-check: Verification rules after data generation
-- Validation waiting conditions
+- :material-check: Validation waiting conditions
     - Webhook
     - File exists
     - Data exists via SQL expression